ggarciabas/ggarciabas/README.md

 > :school_satchel: I'm a master of science by UTFPR, Brazil.\
 > 🔭 I’m currently working on Bradesco as Data Scientist.\
-> 🌱 I’m currently learning Web development.\
+> 🌱 I’m currently learning Web development and improving Apache Spark skills.\
 > 🌎 I’m looking to collaborate on Open Source applications.\
 > :motorcycle: I love to ride a motorcycle, especially off-road.\
 > 😊 I'm christian and a member of [Lord Riders MC](https://www.facebook.com/lordridersmc).\